Carmer95/RLSSOverlayProject/README.md

 - [BakkesMod](https://www.bakkesmod.com/)
 - [SOS Plugin](https://gitlab.com/bakkesplugins/sos/sos-plugin)

+---

-Install the BakkesMod for Rocket League:
+Install BakkesMod for Rocket League:

 - Download Bakkesmod from the official website.
 Extract the zip and run the .exe.
 Bakkesmod is required to run custom broadcast overlays in Rocket League.